BPHarris/advent-of-code-2023/README.md

 ## Odd days: C++23

-Compiled and run from repo root with `g++ --std=c++23 -O3 day1/a/main.cpp -o day1/build/1a`, etc. Locally on Arch (btw) the `--std` flag is required to allow for `std::views` though this still flags as an error in vscode...
+Compiled and run from repo root with `g++ --std=c++23 -O3 -fopenmp -lpthread -Wall -Wextra -pedantic day1/a/main.cpp -o day1/build/1a`, etc. Locally on Arch (btw) the `--std` flag is required to allow for `std::views` though this still flags as an error in vscode...

 ## Even days: Rust 1.74.0